pezra/happy-little-macros/PITCHME.md

 @[3, 5-7] the boilerplate from the previous example
 @[4] execute it do block passed in

+Note:
-Notes: In this context all that time and logging code is the important part, *not* boilerplate.
+In this context all that time and logging code is the important part, *not* boilerplate.

 ---

 how does that work?

+Note:
-Notes: Let's start by exploring some toy examples.
+Let's start by exploring some toy examples.

 ---

 AST = abstract syntax tree

+Note:
-Notes: define the word i'm going to be using a lot
+define the word i'm going to be using a lot

 ---